CarterPape/carterpape.com/index.md

 layout: "browsing/homepage"
 permalink: "/"
 last_updated: "Jan.
 14, 2022"
-description: I am a reporter for _American Banker_ living in Corvallis, Oregon.
+description: I am a reporter for _American Banker_ living in Davis, California.
 Previously, I reported for _The Times-Independent_ in Moab, Utah.
 I studied mathematics at North Carolina State University and grew up in Durham, North Carolina.
 image:
     path: assets/pages/index/2022-10.jpeg
     alt: a selfie of Carter Pape and some cows, taken in the middle of a bike ride